-DISTRICT FACTOR DESCRIPTION CORE COURSES NOT TAUGHT BY HQT IN DISTRICT Districtwide Percentage of core courses not taught by "highly qualified" teachers (HQT) 1% Schools with the most low-income students First quartile of schools whose core courses are not taught by "highly qualified" teachers 1% Schools with the fewest low-income students Fourth quartile of schools whose core courses are not taught by "highly qualified" teachers N/A courses and teachers assigned to each of these groups of schools to see how they differ in "highly qualified" teacher assignments.
+DISTRICT FACTOR DESCRIPTION CORE COURSES NOT TAUGHT BY HQT IN DISTRICT Districtwide Percentage of core courses not taught by "highly qualified" teachers (HQT) 1% Schools with more than 40% of students from lower-income homes Schools whose core courses are not taught by "highly qualified" teachers 1% Schools with less than 25% of students from lower-income homes Schools whose core courses are not taught by "highly qualified" teachers N/A considered by the CDE to be a school with lower concentrations of low-income students.
+About 19 percent of the state's schools are in this category.

-SOURCE: Data is from the California Department of Education, SARC research file.
+SOURCE: Data is from the California Department of Education, SARC research file